They say that a picture is worth a thousand words. But how many impressions, engagements, and conversions is your marketing design worth?

 5. Adhere to brand guidelines

-Great marketing design is also about making sure that all your materials are following the brand guidelines.
+Great online marketing design is also about making sure that all your materials are following the brand guidelines.

 This means making sure that you incorporate your logo, color palette, typography, and other brand elements that are specific to your business (like an icon, a pattern, or a particular photographic style).